TerrisLua/airflow-dota2-pipeline-/README.md

-# Dota 2 ETL Pipeline
+# Dota 2 ELT Pipeline

 This is a personal data engineering project that automates the extraction, transformation, and reporting of professional Dota 2 match data.

-The pipeline is fully containerized using **Docker** and uses **Apache Airflow**, **Python**, **dbt**, and **PostgreSQL** to manage daily ETL workflows.
+The pipeline is fully containerized using **Docker** and uses **Apache Airflow**, **Python**, **dbt**, and **PostgreSQL** to manage daily ELT workflows.
 Slack notifications and email reports are also included for monitoring and output delivery.

 ---

 ## 💡 Purpose

-To simulate a real-world ETL pipeline setup using modern tools and a reproducible Docker-based environment.
+To simulate a real-world ELT pipeline setup using modern tools and a reproducible Docker-based environment.

 ---